CCPA/CPRA Data Mapping: The Why, What, and How

 Achieve compliance with one of the world’s most comprehensive data privacy laws

-August 29, 2022
+Published: August 29, 2022

 Have you ever asked a friend what they wanted to eat for dinner?
 Sometimes, they clearly answer: "I want to go to Torchy's Tacos!"
 That's a great example of an opt-in.

 Sometimes, the answer isn't so clear.
-In that case, you may offer your friend a couple of options, asking whether they want to eat at Home Slice Pizza, Hopdoddy Burger Bar, or Sushi Zushi.
+In that case, you may offer your friend a couple of options, like whether they want to eat at Home Slice Pizza, Hopdoddy Burger Bar, or Sushi Zushi.
 When the answer to those options is, "I don't feel like pizza, burgers, or sushi," they've just opted out of all of your suggestions.

-When it comes to privacy online, there are several types of consent models — opt-in, opt-out, and hybrid.
-Different privacy regulations require alternative consent regimes.
+When it comes to privacy online, there are several types of consent models—opt-in (sometimes called “explicit” consent), opt-out (sometimes called “implicit” consent), and hybrid.
+Different privacy regulations require different consent regimes.
 Staying compliant means keeping up to date with the latest laws.
-In this article, we'll go over opt-in meaning, opt-out meaning, the laws that cover each, and how to be sure you comply with all the privacy regulations.

-The opt-out model requires businesses to divulge that it collects and uses information and gives consumers the option to opt-out.
+The opt-out model requires businesses to divulge that it collects and uses information and gives consumers the option to opt out.
 In contrast to the opt-in model, companies using the opt-out model assume consent until a person takes action to revoke permission.

 Privacy isn't always an either/or situation.
 Sometimes, both models are needed.

 A hybrid model incorporates aspects of opt-in and opt-out models depending on the type of information collected and how the business will use it.
-In this scenario, a company may use an opt-out regime for non-personal information and an opt-in regime for sensitive personal information.
+In this scenario, a company may use an opt-out regime for personal information and an opt-in regime for sensitive personal information.

 It is possible to obtain actionable information while ethically complying with data privacy regulations.
 Once you know the obligations of privacy regulations, like the GDPR and CCPA/CPRA, you can tailor your business and marketing strategies to secure consent without running afoul of the regulatory bodies.